Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Pairwise ranking prompting

 \subsection{Sorting-based}

-We note that efficient sorting algorithms, such as Quicksort and Heapsort, depend on pairwise comparisons and thus fit perfectly with PRP.
+We note that efficient sorting algorithms, such as Quicksort and Heapsort, depend on pairwise comparisons.
 We can use the pairwise preferences from LLMs as the comparator for sorting algorithms.
 We use Heapsort in this paper due to its guaranteed $O(N \log N)$ computation complexity.
 We call this approach PRP-Sorting.

 PRP-Sorting favors lower computation complexity than PRP-Allpair while also being large insensitive to input orders.
-However, since it performs local comparisons and swaps on-the-fly, its performance needs to be empirically evaluated compared to the global aggregation approach in PRP-Allpair.
+Even though pairwise comparisons are not guaranteed to be transitive, we show robust empirical performance in the experiments, and leave applying methods with theoretical guarantees~\citep{ailon2008aggregating,bai2023sorting} for future work.